-Cerebral Palsy isn’t about just my physical constraints, but my emotional and mental constraints too.
+Having Cerebral palsy isn’t about just my physical constraints, but my emotional and mental constraints too.
 It is because of these constraints that I have always felt as though I am living my life inside, looking out at the world.

 I have already talked about some of my symptoms, but feel I’m on my own with my thoughts and understanding of what I deal with.
 Understanding comes from us, but for those who have never had to deal with a brain injury, they may find it hard to understand and accept the way we are or live our lives.

 Living my life with Cerebral Palsy, plays out very differently to that of my family.
-There are times when I have brain fatigue/fog and have to sleep to catch up, otherwise I can’t focus.
-During the day when I rest, my family are awake and when they sleep I find it difficult to go to sleep.
+There are times when I have brain fatigue and can’t focus.
 When I eventually find sleep, I have difficulty staying asleep.